 Are you tired of using Windows 11’s default mail application?
 Or do you want to try out and use the Gmail app in Windows 11?
 It’s possible, to be sure.
 In Windows 11 operating system, you can create a shortcut to the Gmail application or use it fully without issue.
 We have detailed how to add the Gmail app to Windows 11 desktop step by step.
 To understand how to read the post all the way through.

 It is worth noting that you can use any of your web browsers to access Gmail.
 However, if you don’t want to keep opening the browser, go to the Gmail web app.
-Then you’ve come to the right place; here you’ll learn how to add the Gmail app or add shortcuts to the Windows 11 desktop.
+Then you’ve come to the right place; here, you’ll learn how to add the Gmail app or add shortcuts to the Windows 11 desktop.
 So let’s get straight into it.

 Ways to Install & Setup Gmail app in Windows 11

-Now navigate to Add an account option, choose Google, now enter your Gmail ID and password and log in.
+Now navigate to Add an account option, choose Google, and now enter your Gmail ID and password and log in.

 Method 2: Add Gmail Desktop App via Browser

 To add the Gmail desktop app to your Windows PC, open any web browsers, navigate to Gmail and log in from your existing Gmail ID.
 Now, at the top right corner, you’ll see a gear icon; click on it.
 Now click on See all settings, Navigate to the Offline tab and check the box next to Enable offline Mail.
 After that, please select the option which reads Keep Offline Data On My Computer.
 Once finished, click Save Changes.

 Now click on the ellipsis of the browser >> more tools >> create a shortcut.
 Check the Open as windows option and create.
 This will create a shortcut for the Gmail app on your desktop or Windows 11 PC.